pramsey/crunchyblog/geos-performance/index.md

 # Upcoming Performance Improvements

-Because the performance graph includes some very slow older versions it's hard to appreciate that the current development state of GEOS already includes some substantial speed-ups over the last release.
+Because the performance graph includes some very slow older versions it's hard to appreciate that the current development state of GEOS already includes some substantial speed-ups [Dan Baston](https://github.com/dbaston) has added over the last release.

 ```
                                  GEOS 3.9  GEOS Main  % Faster